pajamadot/idea-dot/README.md

 This will:
 1. Generate creative game concept prompts
 2. Generate a high-quality game image using FLUX-Pro Ultra
-3. Animate that image into a video using Wan-2.1
+3. Animate that image into a video using Kling 2.1
 4. Generate matching game music
 5. Merge the video and audio
 6. Create a viral tweet for sharing